Moldovan-Paul/Movie-Rental-Service/README.md

  7. **List all clients** - prints all clients within the local repository to the console
  8. **Update a client** - updates information about a client within the local repository; the client is identified by id
  9. **Rent a movie** - given a movie id, client id, rent date and due date, a rental entity will be added
-10. **Return a movie** - given the rental id, the rental entity will be removed
+10. **Return a movie** - given the rental id, the rental entity will be given a return date
 11. **List all rentals** - prints all active rentals within the local repository to the console
 12. **Search for movie** - given a string, performs a search and prints to the console all movies containing said string within their title
 13. **Search for client** - given a string, performs a search and prints to the console all clients containing said string within their name